rkitover/windows-dev-guide/README.md

 }
 ```

-.
-With these settings, up arrow will not only cycle through previous
-commands, but also allow you to type the beginning of a previous
-command and cycle through matches.

 This profile works for "Windows PowerShell" as well.
 But the profile
 is in a different file, so you will need to make a symlink there to
 your PowerShell `$profile`.